Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 Get help paying for the things you need to stay well

-Aetna® Dual Eligible Special Needs Plan, or D-SNP, members get a monthly allowance on an Extra Benefits Card that can be used to purchase healthy foods and select health and wellness items.
+Aetna® Dual Eligible Special Needs Plan, or D-SNP, members get an Extra Benefits Card with a monthly allowance they can use to help pay for certain everyday expenses, like over-the-counter products.

-Schedule a call to learn more about the benefits of being an Aetna D-SNP member.
+Schedule a call to learn more about the benefits of being an Aetna member.

 2. Get financial advice